 Here are a few of the most commonly asked questions that cyclists ask members interested in the club’s activities.
 If you have any other questions then feel free to contact us at: firstname.lastname@example.org

 I am not really fit, but I would like to cycle.
 Can I just turn up on Sunday morning?

-Yes – but just check your bike is roadworthy (tyres and brakes in particular) and your clothes are suitable for cold and possibly wet weather.
+Yes – but just check your bike is roadworthy, tyres and brakes in particular, make sure you have a pump, spare inner tube, tyre levers, a drink and that your clothes are suitable for the weather.
 We also recommend a cycling helmet although it’s optional – it’s your head!
-But do make sure you have a pump, spare inner tube, tyre levers and a drink.

 You should have a reasonable level of general fitness and the ability to take part in a ride that will last for a few hours – don’t worry we stop regularly for a drink/refuel/chat.